 We zipped to the top and made a blind turn into a small alley only to find that locals had blocked the alley with their cars.
 Seeing no way through, I leaped out of the car to assist husband as he attempted to back up and turn around in an impossibly tight space.
 Not understanding the situation, we were subject to boisterous yells and jeers by the drivers in the cars behind us.
 A motorcyclist on a large bike tried to squeeze by us only to find the same thing we did, no exit.
 Now a small knot of cars and motorcycles were tangled up in a small area all trying to turn around.

 The people on the street and the neighbors sitting on their porches with nothing better to do, all started yelling instructions (Or maybe it was other less helpful things) at us and not being able to understand them I started to get pretty frustrated.

-In the end we found a side street on the back side of the city that led to the hotel, however it was blocked by a Policeman.
-Taking pity on us poor English visitors, he allowed us to skirt the roadblock and, a little worse for the wear, we arrived back at the hotel.
+In the end we found a side street on the back side of the city that led to the hotel, however it was also blocked by a Policeman.
+Waving our hotel keys at him, he took pity on us poor English visitors and allowed us to skirt the roadblock.
+A little worse for the wear, we arrived back at the hotel two hours later.

 INDEPENDENCE DAY MAY 26 / დამოუკიდებლობის დღე

 In 1918 The Democratic Republic of Georgia was established when they declared their independence, unfortunately it would take another 73 years before Georgia was able to vote for its own leadership, due to being incorporated back into the Soviet Union in 1921.
 The history with Russia is long, complicated, and ongoing, with the most recent military conflicts only going back to 2008.
 Border disputes and skirmishes prevail to this day.
 However, the nation celebrates its independence on May 26th and remains fiercely dedicated to remaining their own Nation with their own language and culture.